 the CEO is to give the other person a written notice stating that the applicant has withdrawn, or is taken to have withdrawn, the application, as the case requires.

+(4) This section does not apply to an application taken to be made under section 9 or 10 in accordance with section 17(3)(d)(i).

+[Section 11 amended by No. 7 of 2010 s.
+6.]

 Division 2 — Issue of assessment notices and negative notices

 12. Decision on application for an assessment notice